Interim GMAT – Detailed Analysis of the Online Exam

 - The proctor can cancel the score/test if he/she finds anything suspicious.

 WHAT’S THE BIGGEST CON OF THE ONLINE GMAT?

-Many students were waiting for the online format but sadly they are not allowing any pen/paper/whiteboard to be used.
-They are only allowing online whiteboard which is very inconvenient specially while solving Quant questions.
+Many students were waiting for the online format but previously they were not allowing any pen/paper/whiteboard to be used.
+They were only allowing online whiteboard which was very inconvenient, especially while solving Quant questions.
 Imagine solving equation by typing them on the whiteboard using your keyboard or by drawing them using the mouse.